derekdavenport/AntSim/README.md

-#Ant Simulator
+# Ant Simulator

 A school project from 2004.

-##Objective
+## Objective

 Don't let all the ants die

 An ant dies after 2 days.
-Place foor for your ants to colled to spawn more ants.
+Place food for your ants to colled to spawn more ants.